Types of Laser Tubes: Diode vs Glass vs RF Tubes

 Some applications that would highly benefit from RF tubes are jigsaw puzzles, photo engraving and any business that require the point size of the laser and kerf(width of cut) to be detailed, incredibly small, or projects that require parts to fit together perfectly.

-One drawback of CO2 RF lasers is their size and power consumption.
-These machines are bulkier and require more electricity to operate than diode lasers.
+One drawback of CO2 RF lasers is the limitations on their power-they can’t be upgraded for higher wattage the same way glass C02 tubes can.
+These machines are also bulkier and require more electricity to operate than diode lasers.
 Additionally, they come with a higher learning curve, so beginners may need some time to get the hang of them.
 Regular maintenance is also essential to ensure their longevity.

 Pros of CO2 RF Lasers: